 6. SELL YUMMIES!
 Having trouble getting people over to your booth?
 Beat out the competition by selling some homemade yummies!
 Two friends of mine, Regine Sawyer of Lockett Down Productions Publications and Jodi Tong of Kaiju Penguin always bring down the house with their delicious baked goods!
 It’s a great way to get folks to stop and talk to you, and it’s a nice way to hone your selling chops!

-You can also get some marketing in for your creative products.
+You can also get some marketing tips in remote jobs for your creative products.
 Here’s a tip.
 If you’re selling things like cookies that can be bagged, use cellophane bags, some pretty ribbons, and most importantly, sticker labels.
 Have TWO sets of stickers.
 The first set should be a sticker with the ingredients on it, so that people know what they’re eating.
 On the borders of the ingredients label, though, you can also include your website and information!

 The other set of stickers should be big, gorgeous glossy graphics from your comic, novel, manga, or graphic novel.
 If you have amazing stills from the movie you’re working on, turn those into stickers too!
 You can have sheets of different stickers representing each one of your properties and stick them on the front of the cellophane wrapping with the ingredients labels on the back.